eatdust/fbfscan/README.md

 They specify how many *hdrframe* you want for each scan image, what exposure range (*exprange*) they spawn (here 2 stops).
-These can also be edited interactively using the **goscan** settings menu.
+These can also be edited interactively using the **fbfscan** settings menu.
 A summary of the default settings is displayed during the initialization, after which, the main menu shows up: